 A key part of this model is how risk and compliance are positioned internally.

-Rather than operating as a separate or reactive function, risk and compliance are embedded early and supported consistently, so they actively enable quality practice rather than becoming a source of pressure.
-Affinity’s risk and compliance teams work closely with operations and quality to help centres build confidence in their systems, identify risks early, and address them collaboratively.
+Rather than operating as a separate or reactive function, Affinity’s risk and compliance teams work closely with operations and quality to help centres identify and manage risk before it becomes an issue, supporting safer, more consistent environments for children and staff.

 Why this matters for educators and leaders